International Peace & Conflict Resolution

 - One official transcript from each college, university or professional school attended.
 Transfer credits included on a transcript must include grades earned; if not, an official transcript from the original school must be submitted.
 Transcripts must be sent from the issuing school in a sealed envelope and contain the appropriate signatures and seals to be considered official.

 - Three letters of recommendation from persons who are able to judge the applicant’s qualifications to undertake graduate study.
-At least two recommendation letters must be from a professor.
+At least two recommendation letters must be from academics.

 - International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.